visanalexandru/felics/DOC.md

 *Figure shows the various possible configurations for the neighbouring pixels (A and B) of a given pixel (X)*

-In the context of a grayscale image, each pixel has a single intensity value, $ V $.
+In the context of a grayscale image, each pixel has a single intensity value, $V$.
 For images with multiple channels, each pixel may be represented by multiple intensity values.
 For example, an RGB image has three channels: red, green and blue.
-We can think of a pixel as a triplet $ (R, G ,B) $, with an intensity value for each channel.
+We can think of a pixel as a triplet $(R, G ,B)$, with an intensity value for each channel.
 Since the algorithm only works for grayscale images, a pixel will only have one intensity value.

 To encode a pixel $P$, the algorithm looks at the two neighbouring pixels and their intensities.
-The smaller neighbouring value is called $ L $, and the larger value $ H $.
-Next, we compute $ \Delta = H - L$, the prediction context of $P$.
+The smaller neighbouring value is called $L$, and the larger value $H$.
+Next, we compute $\Delta = H - L$, the prediction context of $P$.
 The coding proceeds as follows:

 <pre>
 if  L <= P <= H